Why should I compare car insurance?

 Which car insurance comparison site should I get a quote from first?

-As with insurance generally, loyalty isn't much of a virtue – although some comparison sites do have reward schemes to incentivise repeat car insurance customers.
+With insurance or comparison sites, loyalty isn't much of a virtue – although some comparison sites do have reward schemes to incentivise repeat car insurance customers.

 While you'll find a lot of big-name insurers across all the main sites, their panels of insurers vary, and in some cases, the prices – which means you should check as many of them as possible for car insurance deals.